 • Lenders must check the borrower’s debt-to-income ratio, which compares their monthly debt payments to their monthly income.
 A lower debt-to-income ratio indicates a better ability to repay the loan.

-• A loan agreement is a legal document between the borrower and the lender outlining the details of the loan, including interest rate, repayment terms, and any additional fees.
+• A loan agreement is a legal document between the borrower and the lender outlining the loan details, including interest rate, repayment terms, and any additional fees.

 • Other loans require collateral, like a car or property, to secure the loan.